Minh-Nguyen-0401/Business-Analytics-Assignment/README.md

 This repository is structured to facilitate a clear and reproducible machine learning workflow for sales forecasting.
 Here's a guide to the key components:

 - **`main.py`**: The main entry point to run the entire modeling pipeline.
 You can specify which models to run and other parameters via command-line arguments (see [Command-Line Interface](#command-line-interface) section).
+- **`collect_macro_indicators.py`**: Script to collect various macroeconomic indicators.
+Run this script to gather general economic data used as supplementary features.
+- **`extract_cpi.py`**: Script dedicated to extracting Consumer Price Index (CPI) data.
+This is used to provide specific inflation-related features.
+- **`extract_inflation_rate.py`**: Script for extracting inflation rate data, complementing the CPI data for a broader view of price changes.
 - **`src/`**: This directory houses the core Python modules for the project:
   - `ingest.py`: Handles loading of raw data.
   - `aggregate.py`: Performs feature aggregation and initial engineering.